-In order to manage and reduce our carbon emissions we want to make the most accurate assessment possible of our carbon footprint.
-So, for the last six years, we've been working with Small World Consulting, a team based at Lancaster University and led by footprinting expert Mike Berners-Lee, to develop our approach to measuring our emissions.
+In order to manage and reduce our carbon emissions, we want to make the most accurate assessment possible of our carbon footprint.
+So, for several years, we've been working with Small World Consulting, a team based at Lancaster University and led by footprinting expert Mike Berners-Lee, to develop our approach to measuring our emissions.

 Our carbon footprint figure includes the emissions generated through our 'supply chain' - the products and services we use as part of our day-to-day work - no matter where those emissions are generated.
-Our greenhouse gas emissions for 2017 were 436 tonnes CO2e (equivalent carbon dioxide), or 377 tonnes CO2e excluding staff commuting.
-This equates to around 13 grams CO2e per £ of new lending.
+Our greenhouse gas emissions for 2018 were 284 tonnes CO2e (equivalent carbon dioxide), or 224.8 tonnes CO2e excluding staff commuting.
+This equates to 1.6 grams of CO2 per £ of total assets (carbon intensity).

 The growth in emissions has been largely driven by:

 • An increase in staff business travel and commuting as we expand our team to help us grow our member base and sustainable lending.
-Staff travel can be a challenge in a semi-rural area with poor public transport infrastructure.
+Staff travel is a challenge in the semi-rural area in which our office is based, with poor public transport infrastructure.

 • An increase in the services we purchase, especially professional services such as accountancy, to help us respond to increased regulatory requirements and ensure our systems and processes are fit for the future.